pointearth/SearchEngine/README.md

 # SearchEngine
 A common search platform. you can search easily.
 Based on Elasticsearch.
 # Features:
+- Keyword search
+- Autocomplete and Suggestions
+- Aggregation
-- Search
+- Relevancy Ranking
-- Suggestion
+- Filters and Facets
-- Highlight support
+- Highlight
-- Common Protocol
+- Popular search
+- Multiple cloud support